mk29142/webworldwind-covjson/README.md

 # webworldwind-covjson(WIP)

-The goal of the project is to be able to eectively visualize environmental data that is in coverage JSON format.
+The goal of the project is to be able to effectively visualize environmental data that is in [CoverageJSON](https://covjson.org) format.
 To do this we have decided to use NASA's WebWorldWind as the base to render the images on.

 (Please note: This is still using components not coordinates since all the test files on the ncwms demo use componenets.)